-PDFtk works on CentOS 7 and 8!
+PDFtk works on CentOS 7 and RHEL 8!

 Installing PDFtk on CentOS/RHEL/Scientific Linux 7